 Seafaring is a global field: South African and European seafaring education are developed together

-- In South Africa we want to ensure that our seafarers are globally competent and first class, states senior lecturer in mechanical engineering Mr. Howard Theunissen from Nelson Mandela University (NMU) in South Africa.
+- In South Africa we want to ensure that our seafarers are globally competent and first class, states mechanical engineering teacher Howard Theunissen from Nelson Mandela University (NMU) in South Africa.
 NMU coordinates the project where marine engineer and sea captain education in three European and three South African higher educational establishments is developed.

 Sanja Bauk keskustelee Heikki Koiviston kanssa mahdollisesta yhteistyöstä myös SME Aisle -hankkeessa.
 Taustalla keskustelussa Meri-Maija Marva, Howard Theunissen ja Sauli Ahvenjärvi.
 SAMK